Suffer In Peace

 But Farr was just getting started.
 He toured incessantly: Florida Georgia Line, Luke Bryan, Lee Brice, Jason Aldean, festivals, dive bars.
 A working class country singer, he was trying to get people to hear his songs.
 Ultimately his debut sold well over six figures, but more importantly, the time staring the fans in the face solidified his take on what he wanted his kind of country to be.

 “I don’t think real life is flowers and sunshine – and I didn’t have a white picket fence in front of a little house,” he explains.
 “My parents split up.
-My Dad died.
-My Mom was married five times, so I’m used to people leaving.
+My Mom was married four times, so I’m used to people leaving.

 “I’ve been through a lot… but so have most people.
 And I want to be honest.
 I’d be lying if I made a record that’s all girls and love and perfect ‘cause that’s not real.
 I’d be lying to myself and to the people who look for their life in these songs…